neanes/neanes/docs/guide/README.md

 In this section, you may specify the intervals for each scale, measured in moria.
 The enharmonic scale is not alterable, since it is always assumed to be a `12-12-6` tetrachord.

+If the length of a tetrachord does not add up to 30 moria, then a warning will be displayed.
+This is because a tetrachord traditionally always spans a perfect fourth.
+You may ignore the warning if you wish.

 #### Alterations

 In this section, you may specify the size in moria of the general flat and general sharp alterations.